TresAmigosSD/SMV/docs/user/hot_deploy_in_repl.md

 ## REPL

-A new method `hotdeploy` is added to the Spark Context to allow the Executor to create a new class loader so that changes in the code can be relaoded.
-For some changes in the code, this method does not need to be invoked for the Spark Executor to pick up the change.
-When you do need to propagate the change, such as when redefining a method, in the REPL call `sc.hotdeploy` before recomputing the module.
+A new method `hotdeploy` has been added to `SparkContext` to allow Executors to create a new class loader so that changes in the code can be relaoded.
+In `smv_shell_init.scala` the `ddf()` method will try to call this method if it's available before trying to resolve the SMV module.
+If you want to manually to trigger the classloader change, call `sc.hotdeploy` in the REPL.